bzivic/eks-kuberentes-training/workshop5/README.md

 1. Recreate the deployment
 1. Shell into the container and confirm your file is still there
 1. Exit and delete the resources created
+   *   **Note:** Dynamic provisioning requires a StorageClass.
+Minikube usually provides a default StorageClass named `standard` which handles the PV creation automatically when a PVC requests it.
+You can check available StorageClasses with `kubectl get storageclass`.

 ## Free Exercises